+Figure~\ref{Sim_6_results} summarises the results.
+Overall, our causality-in-extremes approach shows robust performance across all settings.
+It achieves significantly lower average error than the other state-of-the-art methods in all cases except in the low-dimensional VAR Gaussian setting, although the relative performance seems to improve with sample size in the latter case.
+In the Gaussian cases, our method seems to outperform competitors by a larger margin in high dimensions, which could be a valuable property, as high-dimensional settings are typically harder for most methods.
+Again, the relative error between methods should be compared for each value of $m$, rather than their evolution with $m$, due to the nature of the evaluation metric and the relative edge sparsity for graphs with large $m$ values.
+Furthermore, the error variability of our method across repetitions is, also, comparatively much smaller, in most cases.

+For noise distributions less heavy-tailed than $\text{Pareto}(1)$ and Cauchy, additional experiments seem to indicate that the performance of Algorithm 2 is close to the $\text{Pareto}(1)$ and Cauchy cases.
+The results for the VAR structure with $\text{Pareto}(2)$ noise distribution, presented in Section~\ref{appendix_simulations_Pa2} and Figure~\ref{Sim_6_results_Pa2} of the supplementary material, are almost identical to the $\text{Pareto}(1)$ results.
+Overall, it, thus, seems that our causality-in-extremes approach significantly outperforms the considered competitors in the scenarios considered in this study.

-In addition to its overall better accuracy in simulations, our method also offers a significant advantage in computational efficiency.
-By focusing only on the data in the variable's tails, it achieves considerably faster estimation compared to alternative approaches.
-Specifically, for a dataset with $n = 500$ and $p = 20$, our algorithm estimated the causal graph in approximately 5.96 seconds\footnote{Computations were timed with an Intel Core i5-6300U 2.5 GHz processor, and 16.0 GB of RAM memory.}, whereas PCMCI with the RobustParCorr independence test took around 13.34 seconds, and PCMCI with GDPC required over an hour.
+Our approach also offers a significant advantage in computational efficiency.
+For a dataset with \( n = 500 \) and \( m = 20 \), our algorithm estimates the causal graph in about 5.96 seconds (Intel Core i5-6300U 2.5 GHz, 16 GB RAM), compared to PCMCI with RobustParCorr at 13.34 seconds and to PCMCI with GPDC at over an hour of compute time.